+Once you have a reputation in the NBA, it’s extremely difficult to change it.
+Rudy Gay is among the players who best understands that.
 Known as an inefficient, overpaid player the last few seasons, Gay is now with the Sacramento Kings and has won over his coach, teammates, fans and even critics with improved play since his departure from Toronto in December in a seven-player trade.

 There are three days left until the trade deadline, the best Thursday of the season, no matter what TNT might say.
 Folks stay glued to their Twitter feeds awaiting word of who is heading where, with 3 p.m. to 5 p.m.
 ET the most riveting two hours of the entire season.
 This season, with so many weak Eastern Conference teams trying to add a difference maker that would allow them to compete with the Miami Heat and Indiana Pacers, and with

 Russell Westbrook pulls up for three in the waning seconds against Golden State.
 You may think you know the biggest NBA fan…or, perhaps, you think you deserve that distinction yourself.
 Everyone has their moment, impassioned by the play of their favorite player(s) on their favorite team(s) while watching their favorite sport.
 Some fans are crazy and have fits of rage when their team doesn’t play to their expectations.
 Others, however, may be more subdued when facing .
 They’d

 Miami Dolphins offensive linemen Richie Incognito (left) and Jonathan Martin (right).
 The National Football League has gotten a lot of negative press this season, from Riley Cooper’s use of a racial slur to the Aaron Hernandez murder trial.
 Considering that the NFL is the most popular sport in America, it is reasonable to think that when trouble arises in The League everyone will be talking about it.
 Such is the case with the recent revelation that Miami Dolphins offensive